mozilla/shield-studies-addon-template/shield-docs/survival.md

 * for Which VARIATION of a feature
 * did users 'do best'.

-Your SHIELD-STUDY Legacy Addon is a DELIVERY MECHANISM to collect that data.
+Your SHIELD-STUDY Legacy Add-on is a DELIVERY MECHANISM to collect that data.

 An example analysis table